Skip to main content

 Sending an Invoice

-When the invoice is ready, click ‘Send’ in the top right corner.
-You can choose to send a standard invoice, a reminder, or a payment demand.
-When sending by email, you can also activate email tracking.
+When the invoice is ready, click on 'Send' in the top right.
+You can then choose a standard invoice, reminder, or formal notice.
+When sending via email, you can use email tracking; this gives you a sending history on the right.
+You know exactly whether your customer has received the invoice.

-You have the option to include the following attachments:
+You have the option to include the following items:

-• A copy for yourself (sent to the email address used to log in)
+• a copy for yourself (which is sent to the email address you are logged in with)

-You can personalize the email content using placeholders.
+Finally, you can personalize the email with placeholders.
 As soon as the invoice is sent, a unique invoice number is automatically generated.

 Invoice Status